L-Azymm/L-Azymm/README.md

 ## 📝 Resources

-Here are some useful resources I’ve worked with and recommend:
+Here are some useful resources I’ve used and recommend:

 - [Easy write and preview📝](https://readme.so/)
 - [Pick up your stats📊](https://streak-stats.demolab.com/demo/)